Annawan, Illinois: Parks and recreation

 Nearby Annawan is Johnson Sauk Trail Park, which includes a 60-acre lake with a maximum depth of 21 feet, and a small pond.
 The park is just 5 minutes south on Illinois 78.
 It also has a camper store and a campground.
 Annawan is also home to Howes Park, which hosts the Annawan-Wethersfield Titans baseball team.
 The park also offers Youth soccer, Grades K through 5.
 About a mile west of Annawan is Mud Creek, which serves as the midpoint for the Carol M. Guthrie 5 Kilometer (3.5 mi) run.

-Rolle Bolle
+Rolle bolle

-Annawan's Rolle Bolle courts in Howe's Park.
+Annawan's rolle bolle courts in Howe's Park.
 A sign declares the courts as the location of the Rolle Bolle World Tournament.

-Annawan's Rolle Bolle courts are located in Howe's Park, the location of the annual Rolle Bolle World Tournament, which is typically held in July.
-The yard game originated in Belgium (where it is known as krulbollen) and was brought over by Belgian immigrants to the United States in the late 19th and early 20th century.
+Annawan's rolle bolle courts are in Howe's Park, the location of the annual Rolle Bolle World Tournament, which is typically held in July.
+The yard game originated in Belgium (where it is known as krulbollen) and was brought over by Belgian immigrants to the United States in the late nineteeth and early twentieth century.
 The game is also played in the nearby towns of Moline, Atkinson, Manlius, Geneseo, Kewanee, and Hooppole.